skylightio/skylight-docs/app/views/skylight/docs/chapters/_62-source-locations.md

 ### Deploy Tracking

-Source Locations works best if you have enabled <%= link_to "deploy tracking", "./advanced-setup#deploy-tracking" %>, because it allows you find an event's source location for a particular moment in time, and track <%= link_to "changes across deploys", "#change-detection" %>
+Source Locations works best if you have enabled <%= link_to "deploy tracking", "./advanced-setup#deploy-tracking" %>, because it allows you to find an event's source location for a particular moment in time, and track <%= link_to "changes across deploys", "#change-detection" %>

 ### Ignored Gems